Academic Year 2018 – 2019

 An Advisory (Recommended Preparation) is a condition of enrollment that is advised, but not required, to meet before, or in conjunction with, enrollment in a course or educational program

 Some courses require special permission or have mandatory prerequisites.
 If you are planning to enroll in one of these courses, you must meet one of the following:

-- You must have completed the prerequisite course at another college with a grade of C or better.
-To show proof of the prerequisite completion, bring a copy of your transcript or grade report to the Enrollment Center at least 5-10 business days prior to your registration appointment.
+You must have completed the prerequisite course at another college with a grade of C or better.
+To show proof of the prerequisite completion, bring a copy of your transcript or grade report to the Admissions & Records at least 5-10 business days prior to your registration appointment.

 A prerequisite/corequisite challenge requires written documentation, explanation of alternative course work, background or abilities which adequately prepare the student for the course.
 A Prerequisite/Corequisite Challenge Form can be obtained from the Assessment Center for all courses that have a prerequisite.
 Reasons for seeking a Prerequisite/Corequisite Challenge Form may include one or more of the following:

 - A prerequisite/corequisite is not reasonably available;

 - The student believes the prerequisite/corequisite was established in violation of Title 5 regulations or in violation of the District-approved processes; the student believes the prerequisite/ corequisite is discriminatory or being applied in a discriminatory manner; or